skyeye-2025/web/README.md

 # web

-A repository for web design
+A repository for web design.

+This is a repository to practice html and css.